jaspector

 Statewide adoption of Kentucky Building Code (815 KAR 7:120) and Kentucky Residential Code (815 KAR 7:125) triggers permits for new construction, additions, structural alterations, occupancy changes, and mechanical/electrical/plumbing work.

-Typical processing time is Contact (270) 335-5176 for current timelines; not published on the official forms page..
+Building permit processing times in unincorporated Ballard County, KY typically run Contact (270) 335-5176 for current timelines; not published on the official forms page..
+Timelines can vary based on project complexity and current department workload.